Your Instruction Permit Top ↑

 Although local curfews are not related to driving, minors must know and obey the local laws.

 Curfews in other Nevada cities vary.
-Call the local police department.
+Contact your local police department.

 Other Restrictions